albertpastrana/uscala/README.md

 List is as follows:

-- [i18n](i18n/): a right biased union type that holds a value for a successful computation or a value for a failed one.
+- [i18n](i18n/): message internationalization scala micro library with no dependencies for the JVM.
 - [result](result/): a right biased union type that holds a value for a successful computation or a value for a failed one.